amercado1014/swapi-box/README.md

 ## Project Goals

-1.Practicing and getting familiar with React components.
+1. Practicing and getting familiar with React components.

-2.Writing clean, well refactored code using ES6 syntax.
+2. Writing clean, well refactored code using ES6 syntax.

-3.Making informed design decisions to create a user-friendly application.
+3. Making informed design decisions to create a user-friendly application.

-4.Keeping state based components to a minimum and leveraging more functional components.
+4. Keeping state based components to a minimum and leveraging more functional components.

-5.Using a modular architecture for application file structure.
+5. Using a modular architecture for application file structure.

-6.Thinking deeply about React Lifecycle Methods.
+6. Thinking deeply about React Lifecycle Methods.

-7.Using propTypes for every component receiving props.
+7. Using propTypes for every component receiving props.

 ## Individual Project